 13. Have a Shot List

-To put it simply, a shot list is a detailed checklist of the images you need to capture during a shoot.
-For big and long events such as weddings, using a shot list is very helpful!
+Simply put, a shot list is a detailed checklist of the images you must capture during a shoot.
+Using a shot list is very helpful for big and long events such as weddings!

 This allows you to ensure that no moments that are important to the couple are missed and helps you organize the flow of events.
 If a wedding has two shooters, this even further organizes the planning and coordination.